© exc

 Transfer at the University of Münster

-The University Management of the University of Münster attaches great importance to the transfer of research findings to wider society, and wishes to expand and consolidate such transfer.
-The Cluster of Excellence contributes its experience and knowledge to the further development of the transfer strategy, and helps to connect and advise other faculties and research networks at the University.
-A holistic university transfer structure is to be created in this way, one that takes into account the fact that specialised research transfer is currently under development at German universities.
+The Rectorate of the University of Münster attaches great importance to the transfer of research findings to society as a whole, and has continued to develop its transfer activities in recent years.
+The Cluster of Excellence contributes its experience and knowledge to the further development of transfer, and helps to connect and advise other faculties and research networks at the University.
+This creates a holistic university transfer structure that takes into account the fact that specialized research transfer is currently under development at German universities